-General knowledge of tourism is needed for the completion of the subject called development of tourism products.
 The subject gives an introduction to the product-oriented approach to tourism, and also the structure, categorisation and life cycles of tourism products.
-A detailed analysis is provided of all components of tourism products: attraction, elements of infra- and suprastructure of tourism.
-Students are given a comprehensive picture of tourism products, allowing them to interpret these products and understand the similarities of and differences among them.
+A detailed analysis is provided of all components of tourism products: attraction, elements of infra- and suprastructure.
+Students are given a comprehensive picture of tourism products, allowing them to interpret these products and understand the similarities and differences among them.

-Having learnt the characteristic features of the tourism products types and the consumers expectations and motivations against them, students as skilled experts will be able to join the process of the development of tourism products, renewing in an innovative way the related services as well.
-They have a comprehensive view over the structures of the respective tourism products, and will be able to act as creative managers in the development of the attractions and also the creation of the auxiliary services.
+Students will have a comprehensive view over the structures of the respective tourism products, and will be able to act as creative managers in the development of the attractions and also the creation of the auxiliary services.
+Having learnt the characteristic features of the tourism products types and the related consumers' expectations and motivations, students will be able to join the process of the development of tourism products, renewing in an innovative way the related services as well.
 They are able to explore, systemise and analyse facts and correlations.
-On this ground they can make sovereign statements, make preparations for decision-making and make the necessary decisions.
+On this ground, they can make sovereign statements, make preparations for decision-making and make the necessary decisions.

-Students aim, with modern tourism skills and marketing attitude, at understanding and handling market problems.
+Students aim, with modern tourism skills and marketing attitude, at understanding and handling regional and product-related market problems.
 They can innovatively contribute to the renewal of the respective tourism product type and the provision and development of high level auxiliary services.

-- 1. Concept and structure of tourism product its special features, grouping of tourism products, theoretical foundations of tourism product development. - 2.
+- 1. Concept, definition and structure of the tourism product, its special features, classification of tourism products. - 2.
 Demand for tourism, the role of needs and motivations in demand.
-Trends and counter-trends in tourism demand and their role in product development.

-- 3. Features of cultural and heritage tourism, concept and history of cultural tourism.
+Trends and counter-trends in tourism demand and their role in product development. - 3.
+Features, concept, history and trends of cultural and heritage tourism.
 The market and demand of cultural tourism, elements of its infrastructure.
-Birth and concept of heritage tourism, model for the creation of a heritage product. - Tourism product types and supply of MICE tourism.
-Demand for an impacts of MICE tourism.
-Trend sin MICE tourism, possible cooperations with other tourism products. - 5.
-Active tourism products, cycling tourism.
-Demand and trends of active tourism.
-International products groupings and the appearance of this product development in Hungary.
-Definition of cycling tourism, its historical preliminaries and birth.
-Demands and motivation of cycling tourism. - 6.
-Birth and definition of ecotourism.
-Demand for and development of the supply of ecotourism.
-Ecotourism qualification systems, environmental trademarks. - 7.
-Aspects of alliterative, responsible tourism and sustainable development in tourism product development.
+Birth and concept of heritage tourism, model for the creation of a heritage product. - 4.
+Features, concept, history and trends of MICE tourism.
+Tourism product types and supply of MICE tourism.
+The market, demand and impacts of MICE tourism.
+Possible synergies with other tourism products. - 5.
+Features, concept, history and trends of active tourism and sport tourism and their sub products.
+Demand and trends of active and sport tourism.
+Definition of the different related sub products, their historical preliminaries and birth.
+The market, demand and motivation of active tourism sub products. - 6.
+Features, concept, history and trends of ecotourism.
+Demand analysis and development of the supply of ecotourism.
+Ecotourism qualification systems, environmental trademarks.
+The market and demand of ecotourism. - 7.
+Features, concept, history and trends of responsible and sustainable tourism.
+The aspects of development in tourism product development.
+The market and

+- demand of responsible and sustainable tourism.
 The impacts of climate change on tourism. - 8.
-Enological and gastronomical tourism.
-The foundations of enological and gastronomical tourism.
-Concepts of enological and gastronomical tourism, foundations of enological tourism: wine producing areas and wine routes in Hungary.
+Features, concept, history and trends of enological and gastronomical tourism.
 Demand side of enological and gastronomical tourism, its connections to other tourism products.
-Trends in enological and gastronomical tourism. - 9.
-Concept, historical preliminaries and birth of rural tourism.
-Strengths and weaknesses or rural and agro-tourism.
-Demand and supply of rural tourism, the role of human resources in the operation of rural tourism. - 10.
-Concept and historical background of health tourism.
-The infra- and suprastructure of health tourism, its demand and supply.
-Trend of health tourism and its connections to other tourism products. - 11.
-Trend affecting tourism demand and new tourism products. - 12.
+The market and demand of enological and gastronomical tourism. - 9.
+Features, concept, history and trends of rural tourism and its sub products.
+The market demand and supply of rural tourism, the role of human resources in the operation of rural tourism. - 10.
+Features, concept, history and trends of health tourism and its sub products.
+The infra- and suprastructure of health tourism, its market, demand and supply. - 11.
+Trends affecting tourism demand and new tourism products. - 12.
 The appreciation of the environment and health consciousness of consumers.
 Features of the LOHAS group and slow tourism. - 13.
-Process of tourism product development, tasks of tourism destination management organisations in product development "innovation distinctiveness authenticity".
+Process of tourism product development, tasks of tourism destination management organisations in product development: "innovation distinctiveness authenticity".